 Common Hawaiian Trees is a useful guide that celebrates indigenous and native trees of Hawaii.
 The book describes 48 trees, providing drawings and information such as growth rate, dimensions, root spread, and water requirement.
 The publication also provides essential guidelines for selecting, siting, planting, and caring for trees.

 The book is graced by beautiful color artwork depicting the blossoms of native Hawaiian trees, painted by Isabella Sinclair.
 The artist lived on the islands of Niihau and Kauai from the mid-1860s to the mid-1880s and was the first artist to publish a book featuring color plates of Hawaiian flowers and plants.

-Common Hawaiian Trees, ISBN number 0-9743341-0-3, is published by Friends of Hawaii’s Urban Forest, a nonprofit corporation.
+Common Hawaiian Trees, ISBN number 0-9743341-0-3, is published by Smart Trees Pacific, a nonprofit organization.
 Proceeds from the sale of the book benefit nonprofit entities in Hawaii.